Amy Lavelle Integrative Psychological Therapist BSc (Hons), P.G.Dip., MBACP

 Areas of counselling I deal with

-Sessions will last 50 minutes and are charged at £50 after the initial consultation which is charged at £25.
+Sessions will last 50 minutes and are charged at £50 after the free initial telephone consultation.
 Although you may have as many or as few sessions as you like, recommendations will be made by your therapist during your appointment to ensure you get the most out of your treatment.

 Reduced rates are available for students and low income (proof of enrolment or benefits may be required).